gSchool/ada-developer-skills/00-welcome-to-ada/06-wk01-one-on-ones-hidden.md

   - How have they done well in studying, asking questions, participating?
   - How have they improved?
 - Discourage students from comparing themselves to others
 - A lot of students want to know how they are doing in the curriculum overall.
-Feel free to gently and professionally tell them-- there are no secrets!
+Feel free to gently and professionally tell them — there are no secrets!
 If a student is meeting expectations, share that with them
 - Encourage them to stay focused on the task at hand
 - Find resources to help them or further their interests, questions, and curiosity
 - Find resources and the right people to help them that aren't you